Building a simple ZK project on TON

 }

-Now itโs necessary to edit the two files in the wrappers
+Next, we need to edit two files inside the wrappers

 folder.
 The first file that needs our attention is the ZkSimple.compile.ts